Add a chatbot to Microsoft Teams from within the Teams app

 Add a bot to a team

-Microsoft Teams supports adding bots to teams.
-Once added, team members can @mention the bot in any team channels and all teammates will see the response from the bot.
+In Microsoft Teams, you can add bots to teams.
+When you add the bots, team members can @mention the bot in any team channels and all teammates will see the response from the bot.
 This feature is useful for scenarios where:

-• Your bot supports collaboration, for example sharing the latest sales report insight with the rest of the Sales team.
+• Your bot supports collaboration, like sharing the latest sales report insight with the rest of the Sales team.

 • You want to allow every team member to engage with the bot in a team channel or via private chat without needing to manually install the bot themselves.

-Allow users to add bot to their teams
+Allow users to add bot to a team

 This option allows users to add the bot to any team that they're part of when adding the bot in Microsoft Teams.